GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 ### The `getScreens()` method

 Now that I know that the current setup is multi-screen, I can obtain more information about the second screen using `Window.getScreens()`.
-It returns a promise that resolves with an array of `ScreenAdvanced` objects.
+Calling this function will show a permission prompt that asks me whether the site may open and place windows on my screen.
+The function returns a promise that resolves with an array of
+`ScreenAdvanced` objects.
 On my MacBook Pro 13 with a connected iPad, this returns an array of two `ScreenAdvanced` objects: